Electroweak Multi-Higgs Production: A Smoking Gun for the Type-I Two-Higgs-Doublet Model: Conclusions

 \section{Conclusions}

-In order to fully establish the EWSB dynamics triggered by the Higgs mechanism, a full reconstruction of the Higgs potential is required.
-While in the SM it is relatively straightforward, in a new physics framework containing multiple Higgs fields, such as the 2HDM studied here, it would entail observing all the additional physical Higgs states and measuring their masses and couplings.
+In a new physics framework containing multiple Higgs fields, such as the 2HDM studied here, a full reconstruction of the Higgs potential would entail observing all the additional physical Higgs states and measuring their masses and couplings.
 Numerous attempts, both theoretical and experimental ones, have been made to extract signatures of the two neutral Higgs bosons, besides the SM-like one, as well as the charged scalar in various Types of the 2HDM.
 These studies, however, generally focus on a QCD-induced single- or multiple-production, followed by a specific decay channel, of any one of these additional states, for investigating its discovery prospects at the LHC.

-In some of our previous studies, we exploited the potential of the $q\bar{q}^{(\prime)}$-initiated multi-Higgs production processes in the Type-I 2HDM and found their inclusive cross sections to be competitive with, and sometimes dominant over, QCD-induced processes.
-Following those, in this study we have shown, for the very first time, that all the three non-SM Higgs bosons in this model might be detectable in the unique final state with 4 (or more) $b$--quarks at the HL-LHC.
+In this study we have shown, for the very first time, that all the three non-SM Higgs bosons in this model might be detectable in the unique final state with 4 (or more) $b$--jets at the HL-LHC.
 This is possible for specific (and rather narrow) parameter space configurations, wherein intermediate pairs of relatively light Higgs bosons, produced on-shell, lead to multi-$A$ states, which subsequently decay in the $b\bar{b}$ channel.
-Our sophisticated detector-level MC analysis yielded a statistical significance $>5$$\sigma$ for the signals of all three non-SM Higgs state for the first of our two BPs, and in excess of 3$\sigma$ for the second one.
+Our sophisticated MC analysis yielded a $S/\sqrt{B}>5\sigma$ for the signals of all the three non-SM Higgs states.

-As an outlook of our work, we advocate that, alongside the time-honoured analyses based on QCD-initiated processes, systematic investigations of the EW-induced ones are carried out as well.
-As our results have shown, they may prove crucial for nailing down the Type-I 2HDM as (the low-energy limit of) the new physics framework prevalent in nature.
+We therefore strongly advocate systematic investigations of the EW-induced processes alongside the time-honoured QCD-initiated ones, as they may prove crucial for nailing down the Type-I 2HDM as (the low-energy limit of) the new physics framework prevalent in nature.